 Working for Suburban Hospital’s Community Health and Wellness Department for more than a decade, Eleni oversees many of the hospital’s health promotion and wellness initiatives aimed at improving community well-being.
 Eleni manages the healthy lifestyle program known as WellWorks, which offers nutrition, safety and fitness classes to people living in Montgomery County.
 She also coordinates Worksite Wellness initiatives, which help local businesses incorporate healthy lifestyle practices in the workplace.
 Eleni is also responsible for producing Suburban Hospital’s annual Community Benefit Report, which provides specific insight on the health improvement initiatives that service the community.
 Eleni holds a Bachelor of Arts in Biology from McDaniel College and a Masters of Public Health from the George Washington University.
 In her free time, she enjoys cooking healthy meals for her family and has long been passionate about quality, environmentally sustainable food.

-Michelle Caruso, Food Education Working Group
+Michelle Caruso, Co-Chair, Food Education Working Group

 Jim Dempsey, Food Recovery and Access Working Group; Policy Committee